-For 31 years, Lynchburg Daily Bread has provided a hot meal in a Christian environment to the needy of the Lynchburg area.
-In 2013, we served 49,863 meals to the homeless and hungry.
-Our office hours are 8am-1:30pm, 7 days a week.
+For 39 years, Lynchburg Daily Bread has provided a free, hot meal every day of the year from our commercial kitchen in downtown Lynchburg.
+We are adapting due to COVID-19 and are serving all meals “to-go” with minimal contact.
+In 2020, we served 115,478 meals to the homeless and hungry of our community, the most ever in our history.
+Our office hours are 6:30am-12:30pm, 7 days a week.

 Founded in 1982 by First Presbyterian Church of Lynchburg, we are now an independent 501c-3 charitable organization.
 The first meals were served from the historic Nichol’s Tavern at the corner of Fifth and Madison Streets.
 In 1983, the organization moved to a building on Park Avenue owned by the Salvation Army.
 It remained at this location until 1989.
 Faced with a second move, Daily Bread sought funding for permanent quarters, and purchased the Knights of Columbus building located at Eighth and Clay Streets, which was built in 1835.